SuperCowPowers/workbench/docs/core_classes/overview.md

 For most users the [API Classes](../api_classes/overview.md) should provide the general functionality of creating a full AWS ML Pipeline but if you need more control feel free to investigate and use the Core Classes.

 ## Artifacts
 Artifacts classes provide object oriented interfaces to sets of AWS Services.
-For instance the [FeatureSetCore](../artifacts/artifacts/#sageworks.core.artifacts.FeatureSetCore) encapsulates and interacts with AWS Feature Store, Feature Groups, Athena, and Data Catalogs.
+For instance the [FeatureSetCore][sageworks.core.artifacts.FeatureSetCore] encapsulates and interacts with AWS Feature Store, Feature Groups, Athena, and Data Catalogs.

 For a full overview of the Artifact Core Class see [Artifact Classes](artifacts/artifacts.md)